 - L-theanine: An amino acid found in tea that may promote relaxation

 Phosphatidylserine is another supplement that might help reduce cortisol.
 It’s a type of fat found in cell membranes.
-Some studies show it could blunt the cortisol response to stress.
+Some studies show it could blunt the cortisol response to stress and reduce your cortisol levels.

 Remember, herbs can interact with medications.
-Always check with your healthcare provider before starting new supplements.
+Always check with your healthcare provider before taking supplements.
 Quality and dosage matter, so choose reputable brands and follow label instructions.

 Lifestyle Modifications for Cortisol Control